 Both of these drills also did very well with the 1" spade bit, though the Kobalt drilled a little faster than the DCD777C2.
 The DEWALT also struggled a little in its higher gear, while the Kobalt had no issues at all.
 Both of these powerhouse tools also punched through the steel plate exceptionally quickly, each only taking 1-2 seconds with the ¼" drill and 3-4 seconds with the ½" drill.

-The Milwaukee M18 followed suit, earning a 9 out of 10 for its drilling merits.
-The M18 did just as well as the DCD7772 at drilling holes with the paddle bit, but it took a bit longer than the top drills to punch through the door with the hole saw.
+The Milwaukee M18 and the DEWALT ATOMIC followed suit, both earning a 9 out of 10 for their drilling performance.
+The M18 did just as well as the DCD7772 at drilling holes with the paddle bit, but it took a bit longer than the top drills to drill to the full depth of the hole saw.
 The top drills did it in about 17 seconds, whereas it took the Milwaukee M18 30-35 seconds to drill to the same depth.
 It also easily drilled through the steel plates with the twist drills, but it again took just a couple of seconds more than the top DEWALT and the Kobalt.

 Next, the DEWALT DCD771C2, the Ridgid R86009K, and the Bosch GSR18V-190B22 all earned an 8 out of 10 for their great performance in our drilling tests.
 Of these three, the Ridgid did the best at the hole saw, performing comparably to the Milwaukee M18.
 Neither the Bosch or the DEWALT really struggled with the big hole saw, drilling nice and smoothly, but they both took about 10 seconds longer than the Ridgid and the M18.